Soft-Di[M]O: Improving One-Step Discrete Image Generation with Soft Embeddings: Additional Experiments and Findings

 \subsection{Test-Time Embedding Optimization (TTEO) with Multi-Start Strategy}

 To reduce computational cost while maintaining performance, we employ TTEO combined with a multi-start Best-of-N (BoN) strategy, where multiple TTEO runs are executed in parallel for each prompt.
 In \cref{fig:tts_curve}, we present the GenEval scores as a function of both the number of BoN seeds $N$ and the number of TTEO optimization iterations.
 Our results demonstrate that while the standard BoN baseline provides performance improvements, incorporating TTEO yields additional gains, thanks to soft embeddings.
-For all experiments reported in the main paper, we use $N=4$ seeds and 4 TTEO iterations, which requires approximately the same inference time as pure BoN with $N=64$.
+For all experiments reported in the main paper, we use $N=4$ seeds and 4 TTEO iterations, which requires less inference time as pure BoN with $N=64$. {We provide detailed runtime comparison in \cref{tab:tts_runtime}, where the batch size is 4 for each prompt.}